 What’s The Best WebP WordPress Plugin?

-You’ll need to install plugins like ShortPixel & Imagify that will create an additional version of your image files on WordPress & then deliver them.
+You’ll need to install plugins like ShortPixel & Imagify that create additional versions of your image files on WordPress & then deliver them.

-However, I don’t recommend this as you’re eating up your storage space since you’re using 2 images for a single purpose.
+However, I don’t recommend this, as you’re wasting storage space by using 2 images for the same purpose.

 One is being used while the other is sitting idle & eating your precious storage as well.